-“Hidden Ivy” Psychological Consultation was so named due to the multiple and rich associations the concept evokes for me.
+“Hidden Ivy” Psychological Consultation was so named due to the rich associations the concept evokes for me.

-Before fancy, exquisitely varied dry gardens came into vogue, California’s original dry garden was the 1980’s front yard expanse of English ivy.
+Before impressively varied dry gardens came into vogue, California’s original dry garden was the 1980’s front yard expanse of English ivy.

 Joy is also evoked in seeing a dwelling artfully covered in trailing ivy – lighting up the samebrain synapses as a mental image of Tolkien’s Hobbiton.
 The vivid green young shoots mixed with the leathery old growth suggests an intermingling of what is old and what is new – verdant, always growing, ever-stronger over time.
 A wall of ivy tickled by the wind is a sensual delight.